 Hello and welcome to the Nursery!
 We are part of the Early Years Foundation Stage at Brunswick School and this year, we are a mixed EYFS class of Nursery and Reception children.
 Our Teachers and Teaching Assistants work as a close team with the children, helping and supporting learning and development across all areas of the Early Years curriculum.

-We love our Nursery classroom.
+We love our Dragonfly classroom.
 It has lots of areas to play, explore and learn!
 From construction, sand and water to our role play, come and make, paint and playdough, we always have lots of busy fun with our friends and teachers.
 We also learn lots of new information and practise our skills using our plasma screen.
-The Nursery love exploring, investigating, building and counting and our big trays, nippy fingers challenges and large carpet area are perfect for this.
+We love exploring, investigating, building and counting and our big trays, nippy fingers challenges and large carpet area are perfect for this.
 We love to write and draw so you will find mark-making resources such as whiteboards, clipboards and a variety of paper and books all over the classroom!
 We also have lots of resources to help us with our counting and numbers.

 We love going outside each day to play and take part in a range of activities in our soft play area, jungle garden, growing garden and big yard.
 The children in the Foundation Stage are outside whatever the weather, so wellies and waterproofs are an essential part of our uniform!
 (Who wouldn't want to be able to splash in our rainbow puddles or make snow angels?!)